Rattle Snake Envenomation Medication

 Diphtheria-tetanus toxoid (dT)

-Used to induce active immunity against tetanus in selected patients.
-Tetanus and diphtheria toxoids are the immunizing agents of choice for most adults and children >7 y.
+Diphtheria-tetanus toxoid is used to induce active immunity against tetanus in selected patients.
+Tetanus and diphtheria toxoids are the immunizing agents of choice for most adults and children older than 7 years.
 Booster doses are necessary to maintain tetanus immunity throughout life because tetanus spores are ubiquitous.

-Pregnant patients should receive only tetanus toxoid, not diphtheria antigen–containing product.
-In children and adults, may administer into deltoid or midlateral thigh muscles.
-In infants, preferred site of administration is mid-thigh laterally.
+Pregnant patients should receive only tetanus toxoid, not the diphtheria antigen–containing product.
+In children and adults, one may administer into deltoid or midlateral thigh muscles.
+In infants, the preferred site of administration is the mid thigh laterally.

 Antibiotics